 Strategic Accounts are the core of any B2B Company, as they generate the maximum revenue and profitability as compared to other regular accounts.
 Strategic account management best practices can lead to greater returns almost periodically.
 Let’s learn more about it.

-Strategic Account Management (SAM) is a process that goes beyond sales and focusses on building strategic, mutually beneficial relationships between the company and its Key Accounts.
-SAM builds trust between the two organizations by emphasising on value and enabling alignment across the company.
-It is a synonym to widely used Key Account Management.
+Strategic Account Management (SAM) is a process that goes beyond sales and focuses on building strategic, mutually beneficial relationships between the company and its Key Accounts.
+The SAM process builds trust between the two organizations by emphasizing on value and enabling alignment across the company.
+It is a synonym to be used widely as Key Account Management.

-Most of the organizations have existing account managers who have either been trained or are naturally talented in the art of Strategic Account Management.
+Most of the organizations have existing account managers who have either been trained or are naturally talented in the art of Strategic Account Management platform.

 However, there are some big differences between the role of a Strategic Account Manager and traditional account manager in many organizations.
-Strategic Account Manager plays a key role in a company using SAM.
-They are the contact people for the Strategic Accounts and are responsible for developing and maintaining a long-term relationship with the customer.
+Strategic Account Manager plays a key role in a company using SAM processes and techniques.
+They are the contact people for the Strategic Accounts and are responsible for developing and maintaining a long-term relationship with the key customer.

 That is the reason, why managing Strategic Accounts is not every account manager’s cup of tea.
 An organization is supposed to have a clear cut understanding of how it wants to manage its strategic accounts, in order to yield the best results.
 Some of the best strategic account managers indulge in strong training, are an avid reader of books and are sometimes part of the Strategic Account Management Association.
 They build the right skills to execute the SAM process.

-Here we list down some best practices that an organization must adhere to while practicing Strategic Account Management:
+Here we list down some SAM best practices that an organization must adhere to while practicing Strategic Account Management:

 Know what your Strategic Accounts are

 Identify accounts that contribute a significant amount of revenue to your company, and analyse the loss it would have on your overall revenue, if you ever happen to lose that account.